 This investigation has turned into a saga with multiple parties weighing in over the past year that is causing mass confusion to pet companion parents.

-Hemopet and Dr. Dodds will attempt to break down the situation, present the FDA’s latest findings and provide our response.
+Hemopet and W. Jean Dodds will attempt to break down the situation, present the FDA’s latest findings and provide our response.

 The Nutritional Science